joe7575/smartline/api.md

 })
 ```

-The `title` is used in the main menu for the condition and action selection dialog.
+The 'title' is used in the main menu for the condition and action selection dialog.
-The `formspec` table defines the condition/action related form for additional user parameters.
+The 'formspec' table defines the condition/action related form for additional user parameters.
 It supports the following subset of the minetest formspec elements:

   - textlist